gtsteffaniak/filebrowser/docs/indexing.md

       1. New files or folders created.
       2. Files or folders deleted.
       3. Renaming of files or folders.
-   - A quick scan **cannot** detect when a file has been updated, for example when you safe a file and the size increases.
+   - A quick scan **cannot** detect when a file has been updated, for example when you save a file and the size increases.
    - A `full scan` is a complete re-indexing.
 This is always more disk and computationally intense but will capture individual file changes.
-4. The `smart scan interval` changes based on a couple of things.
+4. The `smart scan interval` changes based on several things.
 A `simple` complexity enables scans every 1 minute if changes happen frequently and a maximum full scan interval of every 100 minutes. `high` complexity indicates a minimum scanning interval of 10 minutes.
    - **under 10,000 folders** or **Under 3 seconds** to index is awlays considered `simple` complexity.
    - **more than 500,000 folders** or **Over 2 minutes** to index is always considered `high` complexity.